mariayuyu/auto-marker-label/README.md

 - Define an OpenSim marker set, if not done already (see above).
 - Run **trainAlgorithm.py**.
 The training will be performed on a GPU, if one is available.
 Note that this may take a long time to run (ie. hours - days).
 Training time can be reduced by using less training data (set num_participants in generateSimTrajectories.py).

-### Setup the GUI
-- Set the paths to trained model, trained values pickle file, and market set in **markerLabelGUI.py**.
-- Run **markerLabelGUI.py**, this will open the GUI in your browser.

-### Using the GUI
-- Enter the folder path where the c3d files to be labelled are located.
-- Select the desired file from the dropdown menu.
-- Click *Load Data*, the loading is complete when the plot of markers appears.
-- If the person is not facing the +x direction, enter the angle to rotate the data about the z-axis (vertical) and click *Submit*.
-This angle should be chosen such that the person faces +x for the majority of the trial.
-- Click *Label Markers*.
-- Examine the results.
-  - Clicking and dragging rotates, the scroll wheel zooms, and right clicking translates the plot.
-Hovering over a marker displays the marker number, label, and coordinates.
-  - The slider at the bottom can be used to view different time frames.
-After clicking the slider, the left and right arrow keys can be used to adjust the timeframe as well.
-  - The type of marker visualization can be selected from the *Visualization* dropdown menu. *Confidence* colours the markers based on the confidence in the predicted label. *Unlabelled* highlights unlabelled markers in red. *Segments* displays markers attached to the same body segment in the same colour.
-  - The *Error Detection* box lists unlabelled markers and duplicated labels.
-The time frames where the error was detected are displayed.
-Note that the listed marker is guaranteed to be visible for the first and last frames, but may be missing from the intermediate frames of the listed range.
-- Correct incorrect labels using the *Modify Labels and Split Trajectories* section.
-Type the number for the marker to change the label and select the desired label from the dropdown then click the *Rename* button.
-To leave a marker unlabelled, leave the dropdown menu blank (this can be cleared by clicking the 'x').
-- If a trajectory switches between two markers, it can be split in the *Modify Labels and Split Trajectories* section.
-Enter the marker number and the frame you wish to split it at and click *Split*.
-A new marker will be added containing the trajectory of that marker from the split frame onwards.
-- Export a labelled version of the .c3d file by clicking the *Export to C3D* button.
-This will rotate the data back to the original orientation and fill small gaps through cubic spline interpolation.
-Unlablled markers will not be exported.
-- Before loading a new c3d file, click the *Refresh Settings* button.

 ### Transfer Learning
 - As data is collected, labelled, and corrected, it can be added to the training set through transfer learning to improve the algorithm